Rembert Weakland

 Rembert George Samuel Weakland (April 2, 1927 – August 22, 2022) was an American Catholic prelate who served as Archbishop of Milwaukee from 1977 to 2002.
 Weakland previously served as Abbot Primate of the Benedictine Confederation from 1967 to 1977.

-In 2017, the Archdiocese of Milwaukee removed Weakland's name from an archdiocesan facility due to his poor response to the clergy sex abuse crisis and for his long-term romantic relationship with a man.
+During his leadership of the Benedictines and episcopate in Milwaukee, Weakland was known for his theological liberalism and seen as a champion of the Church's progressive wing.
+His image within the Church was tarnished by the 2002 revelation that he had a decade-long romantic relationship with a man, which resulted in his resignation.
+Weakland's handling of the sexual abuse cases within his Archdiocese, which only became fully public after his resignation, was the cause of considerable controversy.

 Biography

 Early life

 George Weakland was born on April 2, 1927, in Patton, Pennsylvania, to Basil Weakland (1897–1932) and Mary Kane (1898–1978).
 He had four sisters: Leora, Elizabeth, Barbara, and Marian; and a brother William.
 Weakland attended Our Lady of Perpetual Help School in Patton, Pennsylvania, and then enrolled at the minor seminary run by the Benedictine monks of Saint Vincent Archabbey in Latrobe, Pennsylvania.

 In 1945, Weakland entered the novitiate of the archabbey, taking the religious name of Rembert.
-In September 1946, he went on to study at Saint Vincent College and Saint Vincent Seminary, also in Labrobe.
+In September 1946, he went on to study at Saint Vincent College and Saint Vincent Seminary, also in Latrobe.
 He made his solemn profession as a monk on September 29, 1949, at Solesmes Abbey in France.
 The archabbot then sent Weakland to study theology at the Pontifical Atheneum of St. Anselm in Rome.

-Priesthood
+Early priesthood

 On June 24, 1951, Weakland was ordained to the priesthood for the Benedictine order by Bishop Simone Salvi at Subiaco Abbey near Rome.
 He furthered his studies in music in Italy, France, and Germany, as well as at the Juilliard School and Columbia University, both in New York City.

 While researching at the British Library in London, Weakland discovered the text of a medieval liturgical drama, the Play of Daniel.
 He then released an authoritative text with commentary.
 The drama has been frequently staged by musical groups, such as the New York Pro Musica.
 From 1957 to 1963, Weakland taught music at St. Vincent College.